 Students taking more than one class at the DeKalb campus may have a health hold put on their records if their immunizations are not up-to-date.
 This may delay registration for classes.
 Please check with University Health Services to determine if your immunization record is up to date.
 For additional information please visit the UHS web site.

 Professional Dispositions are professional attitudes, values, and beliefs demonstrated through both verbal and non-verbal behaviors as educational professional interact with students, families, colleagues, and communities.
 These positive behaviors support effective classroom teaching, professional interactions, and learning and development.
 The ultimate goal of the process of evaluating professional dispostions is to promote candidates' sucess in becoming examplary educators.

-All teacher candidates participating n pre-professional and progrrssioal coures work in the Department of Special and Early education are regularly assessed under the Dispositions guidelines.
+All teacher candidates participating n pre-professional and progrrssioal coures work in the Department of Special and Early education are regularly assessed under the Dispositions Handbook.
 Dispostions are formally assessed and reported twice per semester in SEED courses and informally throughout all course work and field experiences.

 As part of your course work you maybe expected to purchase LiveText.
 LiveText is an electronic portfolio system that has been adopted by over 400 universities across the country and a majority of public universities in Illinois.
 LiveText will provide you with access to a very a valuable technology tool and provide you with a powerful way to assess and document your own efforts.
 You can purchase a copy that will give you access for four years from the NIU Bookstore or search online and buy from LiveText directly.
 The College of Education uses this program to track student date for NCATE purposes.